 Adobe Experience Manager is Adobe's flagship enterprise CMS, designed for organisations deeply integrated with Adobe's creative and marketing ecosystem.

 AEM makes sense when you're already invested in Adobe Creative Cloud, Adobe Analytics, and Adobe Marketing Cloud.
-The integration between these tools creates workflows that work well for creative and marketing teams.
+The integration between these tools creates workflows that suit creative and marketing teams.

 Strengths: